Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 Mulder and Scully head out to Atlantic City to investigate some murders that look (at least to Mulder) suspiciously like reports in the X Files of the Jersey Devil in the 1940s.
 Also: Scully goes on a date with a divorced dad who seems unable to go two sentences without bringing up his kids.

-- Distressed Dude: Mulder is tackled down by the female Jersey Devil and might have perished on the spot but for Scully's timely intervention.
+- Distressed Dude: Mulder is tackled down and wounded by the female Jersey Devil.

 - Godiva Hair: The female Jersey Devil.
 It isn't clear how much Mulder saw, though, because he becomes very impressed by her during the brief time that she spends looming over him.